-To get these issues free by email each week, just subscribe using the form on this page — your privacy is Randy’s policy.
+To get these issues free by email each week, click here to open a subscribe form.
 (Or cruise around the web site to see more samples, archive, and info on our terrific book collections of thousands of past stories.)

 Drone Pilots: Get Your Wings!

 Beautiful custom solid metal Drone Pilot Wings dress up your jacket and/or equipment box, showing your pride and professionalism in your hobby.
 Makes a great gift, and are much more durable than that T-shirt you liked.

 Will the Thrill: William Kelly, known on the golf course as “Will the Thrill”, shot a hole in one on the 13th hole at Springtree Golf Club in Sunrise, Fla.
 “I hit a 7 iron,” Kelly said.
 “It took two bounces off the fairway and one bounce off the green, and then it hit the flag, and then it went in.”
 The skilled shot happened during a golf clinic he was attending.
 “It was an unbelievable moment,” said his instructor, Mike Freglette.
 “Some people play golf their whole lives and never geta hole in one.
 He’s playing as good as a third [or] fourth grader.
 He’s got some natural talent.”
 Playing “like a third or fourth grader” was meant as a compliment: Kelly is 5 years old.
 (MS/WPLG Miami) ...A new endorsement deal is in the works — with Playskool.